 Facilitated by Natasha May

 The Teaching Commons is hosting its May Journal Club conversation on Tuesday, May 23 at 2pm.
-Join us at the Teaching Commons for an informal discussion of an article exploring innovative practices in teaching and learning.
+Join us at the Teaching Commons for an informal discussion of Educational Development as Pink Collar Labor: Implications and Recommendations.
 Journal Club participants are asked to read the chosen article in advance and come prepared to discuss their ideas, reactions, and questions with fellow colleagues interested in exploring innovation in teaching and learning.
-This event will be updated once an article has been chosen for discussion.

 Grace Ross, Undergraduate Program Director & Lecturer, School of Nursing, Faculty of Health